MeterMonitor-io/metermonitor-io.github.io/roi-extractors.md

 2. Camera moved significantly from template position
 3. Extreme lighting change (very rare with ORB)
 4. Recapture template closer to current conditions

 ---

+## Static Extractor

+The static extractor is configured in the same way as the ORB extractor.
+Instead of matching features, it uses a pre-defined region of interest (ROI) for extraction.
+The ROI is defined by a set of four corner points, which are used to crop the image for display region extraction.

+## Advantages
+1. Robust to lighting changes
+2. Faster than ORB extractor
+3. No need for feature detection and matching
+4. Suitable for images that never change perspective

+---